aligokcek1/CompanyChainManagementSystem/README.md

 💻 You can use test files(.txt) in src file as input args.
-The format is --> initial.txt input.txt output.txt
+In the order of --> initial.txt input.txt output.txt